GoogleCloudPlatform/serverless-sample-tester/README.md

 ./sst [target-dir]
 ```

+### Cloud Build Config
+If you'd like, you can specify the build and deploy process for your sample in a [Cloud Build config file](https://cloud.google.com/cloud-build/docs/build-config)
+with the name `cloudbuild.yaml` located in the root directory of your sample.
+Make sure to deploy to the Cloud Run fully
+managed platform.

+It's required that you use the `_SST_RUN_REGION` [subustition](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values)
+for the Cloud Run region you deploy your sample to.
+The substitution will be set as the same region specified by your
+local gcloud installation's `run/region` gcloud property.

 ### README parsing
 To parse build and deploy commands from your sample's README, include the following comment code tag before each gcloud command: